Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Approval process is a mechanism for control that ensures Technicians don’t commit unauthorized actions.

-Custom rules, set by someone with Admin rights, decide whether taking Approval is necessary or not before resolving or closing a Request.
+:ref:`Custom rules <ad-custom-rule>`, set by someone with Admin rights, decide whether taking Approval is necessary or not before resolving or closing a Request.

 Initiating an Approval